 1. A one-operand form: The operand may be a byte, word, or doubleword located in memory or in a general register.
 This instruction uses EAX and EDX as implicit operands in the same way as the MUL instruction.

-A two-operand form.
+2. A two-operand form.
 One of the source operands may be in any general register while the other may be either in memory or in a general register.
 The product replaces the general-register operand.
-A three-operand form; two are source and one is the destination operand.
-One of the source.